iamdarshg/Code-SDR/prompts.md

 - [ ] Calibration data persistence working
 - [ ] Interactive wizard UI
 - [ ] Validation tests passing
+- [ ] Create an automated calibration script that uses the onboard ADC to verify the integrity of the Frequency generator, which then verifies the mixer performance
+- [ ] Implement tranconductance mixer charecterisation tables and applying the measuered correction factors as a part of the calibration procedure

 **Implementation Requirements:**